-Anyone who has already had chickenpox is at risk of developing shingles later on.
-Both are caused by the same virus, the varicella-zoster virus.
+Anyone who has already had chickenpox can develop shingles later on.
+Both are caused by the same virus, known as the varicella-zoster virus.
 This virus stays dormant (inactive) in the body after a chickenpox infection.
 But it can become active again years later and cause shingles (herpes zoster): a rash with blisters that usually forms a band across the skin and is often very painful.
 The rash normally only affects one side of the body.

 Shingles is particularly common in older people.
 Although it can be very unpleasant, it’s usually over in about two to four weeks if there are no complications.

 Shingles is contagious, but only for people who have never had chickenpox.
-In that case the infection only causes chickenpox, and not shingles.
+In that case the infection only causes chickenpox at first, and not shingles.

 The shingles rash generally affects only one side of the body, and typically forms a band across the skin.

 Shingles: Typical rash on one side of the body only